 Wine rated (2021 guide) 95/100

-Marquis d'Alesme Becker 2019 was very impressive in barrel.
-Now in bottle, it has retained its engaging aromas of blackberry, raspberry, cedar, and a hint of spice, well-defined and typical of Margaux.
-The attack is discreet, smooth, and sensual, with magnificent, very pure red fruit.
-I love the harmony of this wine and the way it soars towards the finish.
-Deceptively approachable, it will blossom beautifully in the bottle.
-2025-2050
+The 2019 Marquis d'Alesme Becker was very impressive in the barrel.
+Now in the bottle, it has retained its inviting aromas of blackberry, raspberry, cedar, and a hint of spice—well-defined and typical of Margaux.
+The attack is subtle, smooth, and sensual, with magnificent, very pure red fruit.
+I love the harmony of this wine and the way it builds toward the finish.
+Deceptively understated, it will age beautifully in the bottle.
+2025–2050

 James Suckling